 "Sonically, we have the interplay between the brook itself and the bird song," Gordon explains.
 "And it's really an uplifting experience."

-BirdNote Presents: Sound Escapes is produced by Mark Bramhill and John Kessler.
+Sound Escapes is produced by Mark Bramhill and John Kessler.
 Ashley Ahearn is our editor.
-Music is by Blue Dot Sessions.
+Be sure to check out our website, BirdNote.org, to see photos.